 Typically, neither John nor Paul took George’s compositions seriously.
 Frustrated, he persuaded his friend Eric Clapton to the studio, where the presence of an outsider made everyone shape up.
 “Paul got on the piano and played a nice intro and they all took it more seriously,” Harrison remembered.
 The resulting song, While My Guitar Gently Weeps, written with the Eastern concept of everything being relative in mind, boasts a brooding darkness that Clapton’s solos ignite and intensify.
 Rock guitar was never more passionate than this, and its overwrought crescendos set the bar high for all subsequent axe heroes.

-- The 10 Worst Songs By Queen
+- The Top 10 Best John Lennon Solo Songs

 And then there was Ringo.
 Carelessly benched by his self-absorbed colleagues, the drummer temporarily ‘left’ the band for a fortnight in August 1968, though not before recording Don’t Pass Me By.
 While Ringo finally nailed its lyric nursing a curry-ravaged intestinal tract in Rishikesh, he’d been working on the song for years.
 Ill-served by a throwaway, guitar-free, piano-heavy McCartney arrangement, the White Album’s incarnation of Don’t Pass Me By practically oom-pahs.
 Yet buried beneath the customary ‘comedy’ treatment accorded any Ringo vocal performance lay a southern rock exemplar par excellence.
 Neither his fellow Beatles nor George Martin realised the full boogie-rocking potential of Don’t Pass Me By’s driving, country-laced insistence.
 But the Georgia Satellites certainly did, granting Ringo’s pièce de résistance the barn-storming arrangement it deserved on their 1986 debut album.